foderking/VinePlus/VinePlus.Core/README.md

 ﻿# VinePlus.Core

-Core library for the whole project
+Core library containing base types and function used in the whole project